arkency/posts/posts/2014-07-14-code-style-matters.md

 end
 ```

 Isn't it?
 So the in the first example `something` will be executed if `condition` is not `true` so if it `false`, yep?
-Even if _parsing_ takes only a couple milisecsonds, when we have a lot of places like that, it may casue wasting more time to refactor code inside our minds.
+Even if _parsing_ takes only a couple milliseconds, when we have a lot of places like that, it may cause wasting more time to refactor code inside our minds.

 The other important thing is **communication** between developers which is done mostly through our code.
 When we don't understand what they did and have to reinterpret their code, it means that communication fails.
-When everyone writes code that have the same look, it's supereasy to make our work faster.
+When everyone writes code that have the same look, it's super-easy to make our work faster.
 How may times did you have to rewrite a part of code that someone wrote and now you have to implement a new feature?
 How many times did you complain on others work, because you would do it better?

 ## Where's the problem?